 - Owl tea candles are a nice gift for older guests that also double as easy décor (just discard packaging prior to putting them out).
 Younger guests might like a small stuffed owl or owl lollipop as a favor.

 Use the hipster culture as a springboard for a modern party theme.

-- mustache garland, chalkboards with chalk and display the birthday person's age with foil balloons.
+- Decorate your party venue with a mustache garland, chalkboards with chalk and display the birthday person's age with foil balloons.
 Marquee letters are also a good way to write out the guest of honor's name or initials.

 - Provide a photo booth with hipster themed items such as bow ties or photo props.

 - Print off close-up photos of celebrity mustaches and create a board called, "Guess the Mustache."
 Number the photos and allow guests to try to guess who the mustache belongs to.
 Award a prize to the winner or winners.

 - Serve local draft beer (if guests are over 21), hire a food truck provide the munchies, and serve gluten-free cupcakes with bow tie or glasses toppers.

 - Send guests home with this hipster inspired favor box filled with fake mustaches, candy, and a hipster keychain.